convexset/meteor-template-level-auth/README.md

     {
         accessChecks: ["user-is-admin"],
         followUp: function processOutcome(instance, unusedArgFrom_authCheck, accessChecksOutcomes) {
+            // accessChecksOutcomes will be an object looking like:
+            // {"user-is-admin": true} (or false depending on whether the check
+            // passes)

             // route away if not all access-checks pass if (!accessChecksOutcomes["user-is-admin"]) {
                 MyMessageDisplayer.queue("error", "Unauthorized");